openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 ### To setup apache chainsaw on your computer, follow the following instructons:
 1) Download the following version of apache chainsaw from here: https://github.com/tzachi-dar/logging-chainsaw/releases/download/2.0.0.1/apache-chainsaw-2.0.0-standalone.zip (please note this version was changed to fit the openaps project, other releases of appach chainsaw will not work with a rpii).
 1) Unzip the file.
-1) On ypur pc, create a configuration file called openaps.xml with the following data (for example notepad openaps.xml):
+1) On your pc, create a configuration file called openaps.xml with the following data (for example notepad openaps.xml):
     ```
     <?xml version="1.0" encoding="UTF-8" ?>
     <!DOCTYPE log4j:configuration >